 Our input to the adaptive reuse of the 1970’s tower has informed the strategy of maintaining 68% of the existing structure.
 With all the embodied energy this entails, this re-use has saved the equivalent of 10,000 aeroplane flights from Sydney to Melbourne in carbon reduction.
 We have created the most efficient core possible, saving the space of eight lift shafts by using double-decker lifts – the world’s first example of double-deck lifts retrofitted into a premium grade tower

 10,000 aeroplane trips saved in carbon reduction

-Quay Quarter Sydney is one of the most exciting reinventions of the foreshore environs, since the Opera House made its mark in the 1970s.
-The design has created a prized asset for AMP Capital and will bring a new, vibrant, world-class, yet authentically Sydney-city destination with much-loved intimate laneway culture.
+Quay Quarter Sydney is one of the most exciting reinventions of the foreshore environs, since the Sydney Opera House made its mark in the 1970s.
+The design has created a prized asset for AMP Capital and its investors and will bring a new, vibrant, world-class, yet authentically Sydney-city destination with much-loved intimate laneway culture.

 “Circular Quay is Sydney’s gateway, but it has lacked relevance in recent years – Quay Quarter Sydney is a precinct worthy of a place alongside the world’s most famous harbour. ”Robert Saidman Principal

 The striking, twisting angular design by 3XN – a series of stacked ‘vertical villages’ designed around atria – has cleverly created a different vista of Sydney from each stack.
 Our shading folds and tapers following the sun as it moves from east to west minimising glare, providing thermal comfort and preserving those all-important 360-degree magnificent views of Sydney.

 Quay Quarter Tower will be an experience-rich environment for people, enabled by digital technologies.
 We guided AMP Capital through the process, identifying a broad range of experiences that different users might desire, including tenant organisations, their staff and visitors.